 Affordable Field Recorders for Filmmakers

-Field recorders are an absolute must when going into any production.
-Let’s take a look at some of the best and most affordable options for videographers and filmmakers.
+Field recorders are a must when going into any production.
+Let’s look at some of the best, most affordable options for videographers and filmmakers.

 Capturing quality audio is crucial to any film or video production.
 Luckily, there’s a vast array of options out there for field recorders, from small handhelds to larger multi-channel recorders.